 - Historic Quarter of the City of Colonia del Sacramento, Advisory Body Evaluation for the inclusion in the UNESCO World Heritage List.
 Accessed in 19.02.2012.

-If compared to the landscape of other South American countries, Uruguay is calm, idyllic and refreshing.
-Country is not that rich with breathtaking natural landmarks, but this is compensated with diverse man made heritage.
+If compared to the landscape of other South American countries, Uruguay is calm, idyllic, and refreshing.
+The country is not that rich with breathtaking natural landmarks, but this is compensated with diverse man-made heritage.

 This new, fully updated third edition of Bradt’s Uruguay remains the only dedicated English-language guide to a country that’s small yet bursting with character.
 Bradt’s Uruguay provides in-depth coverage of the capital Montevideo, where the once-derelict colonial Old City is undergoing a historic resurgence, plus detailed information on the UNESCO-listed coastal city of Colonia del Sacramento, as well as Punta del Este, where the Buenos Aires glitterati decamps to the beaches each summer.